 Well i have just uploaded an amazing picture of a girl wearing a maxi skirt , she wears it around 3/4 inches above the ankle,

 Thanks.
 I will be looking out for a nice maxi.
 I love the look for spring, especially when it’s not too warm yet.posted about 3 years ago

 Ffff, I’m 5’0" and I know I can pull of a maxi skirt, because I own one!
 Just buy one that fits at your natural waistline — the smallest part of your middle — and if it’s still too long, just hem it up.
 (Or wear heels!)
 Tuck in your top, and you’ll simply /look/ taller.
 This is a huge point for shorter girls, to wear long skirts and pants that are high-waisted, with heels.
 You can totally pull it off, I promise.
 Even if you’re curvy, most maxi-skirts are pretty free in the hip area.
 Just shop for them in person and try everything on; you’ll find something that looks good.

 I personally think that if you’re wearing a maxi skirt, that you should wear a plain (but not boring) top that doesn’t bunch up when you tuck it into the skirt.
 Also, put a belt around your waist as well, where the skirt starts.

-I’m 5’1, and easily look like my clothes are wearing me if its not quite right, with maxi skirts, if your on the shorter end of the scale, its good to go with a high waisted one, it has more of a streamline cut, flowing out above the knees, I love them with vintage Tees and leather jackets, or blazers. hides bellies, no leg issues, and if you’re not comfortable with your arms either, then voila! yet it still looks sexy and adventurous.posted over 2 years ago
+I’m 5’1, and easily look like my clothes are wearing me if its not quite right, with maxi skirts, if your on the shorter end of the scale, its good to go with a high waisted one, it has more of a streamline cut, flowing out above the knees, I love them with vintage Tees and leather jackets, or blazers. hides bellies, no leg issues, and if you’re not comfortable with your arms either, then voila! yet it still looks sexy and adventurous.posted about 3 years ago

 How about trying to tuck in a blouse under the skirt to your real waist instead of lower on the hips?